 artist's impressions of ship burials

-Over the years, in total forty-six graves have been identified at Solleveld.
+Over the years, a total of forty-six graves have been identified at Solleveld.
 The grave field has been in use between approximately 550 and 650 (Waasdorp, 2008), although the period 500-700 is also possible (Dijkstra 2011).
-Of these, forty-two were cremations, of which thirty-two deposited in an urn (twenty-two, according to Dijkstra), and ten cremation deposits without an urn or jar.
+Of these, forty-two were cremations, of which thirty-two were deposited in an urn (twenty-two, according to Dijkstra), and ten cremation deposits without an urn or jar.
 Besides cremations, four (three, according to Dijkstra) inhumations have been found, of which the boat grave is one.
-The grave field is within the Frisian cultural tradition, and in line with the excavation at Frankenslag in the city of The Hague (Magendans 1989).
-Finds of particular interest are an inhumation of a man with weapons, and, of course, the boat grave.
-We shall discuss them in a bit more detail.
-For the full monty, check the research report itself (Waasdorp & Eimermann 2008).
+The grave field is within the Frisian material cultural tradition and is in line with the excavation at Frankenslag in the city of The Hague (Magendans 1989).
+Finds of particular interest include an inhumation of a man with weapons and, of course, the boat grave.
+We will discuss these in a bit more detail.
+For the full Monty, check the research report itself (Waasdorp & Eimermann 2008).

 The inhumation of the, assumed, man is very rich with weaponry.
 The cadaver was buried in a wooden coffin, and is dated second half of the sixth century.
+So, coinciding with the repopulation of the empty coastal area of the Netherlands.
 Unfortunately, the grave turned out to be partially destroyed due to earlier digging activities.
-The fact only the lower half of the grave and cadaver were missing, was kind of a make up, since most early-medieval deposits are normally placed on the upper half of the deceased.
+The fact that only the lower half of the grave and cadaver were missing, was kind of a make up, since most early-medieval deposits are normally placed on the upper half of the deceased.
 Orientation of the body was north-south, with the head toward south.
 Thanks to a few remains of the body, especially a molar, the age could be estimated at circa twenty-five years.

 First of all the grave contained a sword of the so-called spatha type, with scabbard.
 These are long swords with a double-edged blade.
 Furthermore, a seax or Schmalsax was found, which is a large, single-edged knife.
 Besides the spatha and the seax, another smaller knife, a spear and a shield were placed in the grave too.
 Interestingly, the shield probably was placed over the head of the cadaver.
 In other weapon graves found, the shield is placed lower.
 Lastly, a tinderbox was found, consisting of three flints and a piece of iron.